neuphonic/pyneuphonic/README.md

 #### Get Voices

-To get all available voices for you can run the following snippet.
+To get all available voices you can run the following snippet.

 ```python
 from pyneuphonic import Neuphonic